Meadosc/compare_dictionaries/README.md

     }
 ```

 You may ask "But this is so simple, why would I need an entire tool set to figure this out?
 Just take dict.keys() and use Python's built in set logic."
 And to that I would respond: "rude".
-But also, Compare_Dictionaries is specifically designed to handle dictionaries with nested dictionaries inside.
+Also, Compare_Dictionaries is specifically designed to handle nested dictionaries.
 Consider:

 ```
 train = {